-67. Defendants advertise their e-commerce stores, including their Infringing Goods offered for sale, to the consuming public via e-commerce stores on at least one Internet marketplace website operating under at least the Seller IDs.
+67. Defendants advertise its e-commerce stores, including their Infringing Goods offered for sale, to the consuming public via e-commerce stores on, at least, one Internet marketplace website operating under, at least, the Seller IDs.

-68. In so advertising their stores and products, Defendants improperly and unlawfully use the Copyrighted Photographs without Plaintiff's permission.
+68. In so advertising their stores and products, Defendants improperly and unlawfully use reproductions or versions of the Copyrighted Photographs, or derivatives thereof without Plaintiff's permission.

-69. As part of their overall infringement and counterfeiting scheme, most Defendants are, upon information and belief, concurrently employing and benefitting from substantially similar, advertising and marketing strategies based, in large measure, upon an illegal use of the Copyrighted Photographs.
+69. As part of their overall infringement and counterfeiting scheme, most Defendants are, upon information and belief, concurrently employing and benefitting from substantially similar, advertising and marketing strategies based, in large measure, upon an illegal use of infringements of the Copyrighted Photographs.

-70. Specifically, Defendants are using unauthorized reproductions or derivative works of one or more of Plaintiff's Copyrighted Photographs in order to make their e-commerce stores selling illegal goods appear more relevant and attractive to consumers searching for both Plaintiff's goods and goods sold by Plaintiff's competitors online.
+70. Specifically, Defendants are using infringements of the Copyrighted Photographs in order to make their e-commerce stores selling illegal goods appear more relevant and attractive to consumers searching for both Plaintiff's goods and goods sold by Plaintiff's competitors online.